Mushroom Swiss Sliders

 - 2 teaspoons sesame seeds

-- 1 package (12 count) King's Hawaiian Rolls, or other dinner rolls
+- 1 package King's Hawaiian Rolls, 12 count

 - 12 slices Swiss cheese